mcnerthney/fetch-take-home/README.md

 Fetch Rewards Coding Exercise - Software Engineering - Mobile

-a native Android app in Kotlin or Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
+Kotlin Multiplatform App that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.

 Display this list of items to the user based on the following requirements:
 Display all the items grouped by "listId"